luketpeterson/summum-types/README.md

 }
 ```

 Yes, all abstract methods need `self` to know which variant type to use.
-You can also use a *Variant Specialized Method* (keep reading...) for constructors and other places where you don't want a `self` argument.
+You can also use a *Variant Specific Method* (keep reading...) for constructors and other places where you don't want a `self` argument.

 Of course you can also implement ordinary methods on the sub-type *outside* the `summum` invocation, where these behaviors don't apply.

-### Variant Specialized Methods
+### Variant Specific Methods

 Sometimes you need to generate an explicit method for each variant.  `summum` has you covered.
 Just end a method name with `"_inner_var"` and it will be replaced by a separate method for each variant.
 For example, the code below will lead to the generation of a the `max_f64` and `max_i64` methods.